 Unfortunately, this one turned out to be my least favourite of the three molasses.
 It smelled very very strong, and as I said earlier, my dad likened it to cough syrup.
 And the taste wasn’t all that far from cough syrup, either.
+It has an unpleasant, almost smoky taste.
 If you fed this to me with no context, there’s no way I’d ever guess it was made from carob.
-It works just fine in a recipe (I’ve used it to bake a batch of my pekmez cookies with great reception), but it’s not great on its own.
+It’s too strong even for stirring into yogurt or baking into cookies.
+Interestingly, it was also much much thicker than the other two pekmez varieties.

 Grape Molasses (Üzüm Pekmezi)

 Grape molasses are the most popular form of pekmez in Turkey.
 So popular that the word pekmez itself is often used to refer to grape molasses specifically.
 And in fact, grape pekmez are well-loved outside of Turkey too.

 In Greece, this stuff is known as “petimezi” and was used as a sugar substitute during war shortages.
 (Just like how North Americans used raisins in a similar way.)
 There, in addition to being a breakfast spread, it is also recommended on fruits, cheeses, ice cream, yogurt, and cheesecake.
 Locals bake a cookie with it called moustokouloura, and there is also a porridge-pudding thing called moustalevria, which can trace its origins all the way back to Ancient Greece!

 In Cyprus, they call it “epsima” and use it to make something similar to moustalevria called grouta.